DwCleb/TinderCat/README.md

 ## Step 3: Adding the API_KEY

-you need an API Key to fetch the data from cats endpoints, the Api key leaked in the repo is revoked. you need to go to src/api/useRequest and add the API key there in the const variable.
+you need an API Key to fetch the data from cats endpoints. ~~the Api key leaked in the repo is revoked.~~

+you need to go to src/api/useRequest and add the API key there in the const variable.